gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 "Why is Baba sherlock?"
 I muttered in an attempt to change the topic.

-"Only God knows: why he has come so early and what he is searching."
+"Only God knows, why he has come so early and what he is searching."

 Baba had unsettled the house.
 She tried to inquire a couple of times, but all in vain.